Zamiell/jud6s/README.md

 ### Troll Bomb Room Removal

-For certain rooms with troll bombs, there is no consistent strategy to navigate this room without taking damage.
+For certain rooms with troll bombs, there is no consistent strategy to navigate the room without taking damage.

 The removed rooms are as follows:
 * Basement: #752, #767